Skip to content

-How do I export a report of IAM Identity Center identities and their assignments?
+How do I export a list of IAM Identity Center identities and their assignments?

 2

-I want to see a list of all AWS IAM Identity Center permission sets and their respective principals for all accounts in my organization.
-Or, I want to see a list of all accounts of my organization and their individual permissions sets and principals.
+I want to export a list of all AWS IAM Identity Center permission sets and their assigned principals across member accounts in AWS Organizations.

 Resolution

-Generate a list of permission sets and principals
+Generate a report of permission sets with assigned principals

-1. Save the following script with a .py extension:
+1. Save the following Python script with a .py extension, such as permission_sets_report.py:

 import boto3, json